rust-lang/book/second-edition/src/ch02-00-guessing-game-tutorial.md

 on the lower bound but exclusive on the upper bound, so we need to specify `1` and `101` to request a number between 1 and 100.

-> Note: You won't just know which traits to use and which methods and functions
+> Note: You won’t just know which traits to use and which methods and functions
 > to call from a crate.
 Instructions for using a crate are in each crate’s
 > documentation.
 Another neat feature of Cargo is that you can run the `cargo
 > doc --open` command, which will build documentation provided by all of your